viko-ai/hugo-amp-theme/DOCS.md

 2. Modify `config.toml` to suit your needs
 3. Run in dev mode: `hugo -D server`

+**Important**: If you run hugo server without the draft flag i.e. `hugo server` you will see errors like `REF_NOT_FOUND: Ref "features" from page "tags/_index.md": page not found`.
+This is because the templates, in particular the header and footer link to pages we assume to exist.
+Until all referenced pages are marked as `draft: false`the links will fail without the `-D` flag.

 ## Adding a blog post

 Create a new post using `hugo new blog/xxx` where `xxx` is your chosen slug.